aazhbd/AutoDeploy/README.md

 - Change directory into the newly created dev_sys folder and enter: ``` vagrant up ```

-- Once the system is up and finished provisioning itself, open web browser and set address to: ``` http://localhost:8080/ ```
+- Once the system is up and finished provisioning itself, open web browser and set address to: ``` http://localhost:8080/Artweb/webroot/ ```

 It should show the deails of the PHP5 installation and it contains a link on the top to the default page for ArtWeb framework for PHP5.
-You can work with the project in the dev_sys/data/ArtWeb folder.
+The project can be worked with in the dev_sys/data/ArtWeb folder.

+Also, the link to "ArtWeb - Home" can be opened to open the ArtWeb home page.
+And the link to "Adminer - Home" can be opened to access a mysql admin interface.

 - Once the system is up, to work with the system itself: ``` vagrant ssh ```